Automatic coding suggestions

 • The amounts as a calculated percentage of the total amount.

-If any of the characteristics above differ from one template to another, they are considered unique.
-Consider the following example which represents a chronological coding history from one supplier with the most recent template at the top of the table and the oldest at the bottom.
-After a document has been completely processed, its coding template is added to the first position at the top of the coding history, and the oldest coding template is removed from the bottom of the list.
-In this manner, the coding history always consists of the most recent ten coding templates.
+Consider the table below, which represents a chronological coding history from one supplier.
+The coding history stores at most ten templates, with the most recent at the top and the oldest at the bottom.
+When a document is completely processed, its coding template is added to the top of the list.
+If the list already has ten entries, the oldest template is removed.
+This ensures the history always reflects the ten most recent templates.

-Invoice Template Account Percentage Coding dimensions
+Processing Sequence Template Account Percentage Coding dimensions Weight

 Debit 1234